-Part of Speech Tagging with NLTK – Part 3
+Part of Speech Tagging with NLTK Part 3 – Brill Tagger

-In part 2, I showed how to produce a part-of-speech tagger using Ngram tagging in combination with Affix and Regex tagging, with accuracy approaching 90%.
-In part 3, I'll use the BrillTagger to get the accuracy up to and over 90%.
+In regexp and affix pos tagging, I showed how to produce a Python NLTK part-of-speech tagger using Ngram pos tagging in combination with Affix and Regex pos tagging, with accuracy approaching 90%.
+In part 3, I’ll use the brill tagger to get the accuracy up to and over 90%.

-The BrillTagger is different than the previous taggers.
-For one, it's not a SequentialBackoffTagger, though it does use an initial tagger, which in our case will be the raubt_tagger from part 2.
-The BrillTagger uses the initial tagger to produce initial tags, then corrects those tags based on transformational rules.
-These rules are learned by training with the FastBrillTaggerTrainer and rules templates.
-Here's an example, with templates copied from the demo() function in nltk.tag.brill.py.
-Refer to part 1 for the backoff_tagger function and the train_sents, and part 2 for the word_patterns.
+The BrillTagger is different than the previous part of speech taggers.
+For one, it’s not a SequentialBackoffTagger, though it does use an initial pos tagger, which in our case will be the raubt_tagger from part 2.
+The brill tagger uses the initial pos tagger to produce initial part of speech tags, then corrects those pos tags based on brill transformational rules.
+These rules are learned by training the brill tagger with the FastBrillTaggerTrainer and rules templates.
+Here’s an example, with templates copied from the demo() function in nltk.tag.brill.py.
+Refer to ngram part of speech tagging for the backoff_tagger function and the train_sents, and regexp part of speech tagging for the word_patterns.

 import nltk.tag